a-lavis/cribbage-ai/README.md

-# CMPU365 Final Project Authors: `Daniel Melody`, `Aidan Lavis`
+# CMPU365 Final Project

+*Authors*: Daniel Melody, Aidan Lavis

 ## The Project

-For this project, we have decided to implement a 2-player, 5-card version of cribbage playing to 61.
-This is the simplest version of cribbage and is preferred by beginners.
+For this project, we have decided to implement a 2-player, 5-card version of Cribbage playing to 61.
+This is the simplest version of Cribbage and is preferred by beginners.
 There are 6-card versions, as well as 3-player and 4-player versions.